310-Primers/A2-Group2/GuiREADME.md

 For now, most of the conversation is based on a series of questions being asked by the user and the bot responding back with answers from an array.
 We also allowed the bot to be able to ask questions to the reader.

 ## How to run the bot/install it
 For now, we have not compiled the code to be run as an exectuble program.
-It currently works using a terminal/command line.
-We hope to change that in a following sprint cycle.
+It currently works using a gui

-You can clone this remote repository into your own local machine and then run it by either opening `Chatbot.py` (or `code Chatbot.py` in a command line once you navigate to the local repository).You must then compiling/running the file using an IDE or using the command `python Chatbot.py` in the terminal.
+You can clone this remote repository into your own local machine and then run it by either opening `app.py` (or `code app.py a command line once you navigate to the local repository).You must then compiling/running the file using an IDE or using the command `python app` in the terminal.

 Note: You will need to have Python installed on your local machine, we recommend having a version *no earlier* than **v 3.9.10**